AguaClara/String-Digester/Final_Report_stringdigester.md

 The water did not flow along any of the materials.
 It mostly avoided the strings and flowed over the side of the basin at the top, falling freely through the air instead of attaching to a string.
 In addition, the water that did get onto the materials formed droplets and didn't travel down string in a constant flow (see Figure 4).
 The minimal water that did attach to the strings initially would then spiral off part way down.
 The cable was hard to experiment on as it didn't conform to the sharp edges of the basin and did not make good contact with the water.

 From these results, the team confirmed the concern that these strings were not inclined to carry water the way the cotton yarn had in Spring 2018.
 These experiments suggested to the team that the material of the strings might be hydrophilic, or at least water adverse in the sense that they were unwilling to carry water.
-The team was not yet ready to abandon the idea of using the purchased strings altogether, so an effort was made to modify the system to get the water to go on the strings (and stay on) more often. [**consider: "an effort was made to modify the system to make the string more favorable for the overflowing water"**]
+The team was not yet ready to abandon the idea of using the purchased strings altogether, so an effort was made to modify the system to  make the string more favorable for the overflowing water.

 ### 3. Modified Experiments
 #### 3.1 Objective of Experiment
 The team objective of the next set of experiments was to see if the team could use a modified design of the system to "encourage" the water to attach to and better follow along the string.
 The team wanted to observe whether a gradual slope would help the water flow down onto the strings rather then straight down off the sides of the basin.

 #### 3.2 Experimental Apparatus
 Because the water was avoiding the strings, the team modified the experimental apparatus to give the water more time and a gentler slope to flow onto the string.
-Using the set up described in the recreated experiment (Reference to the “Experimental Apparatus” subsection of the Recreated Experiment for more information), the team modified the basin by attaching two plastic arcs, or "wings".
+Using the setup described in the recreated experiment (Reference to the “Experimental Apparatus” subsection of the Recreated Experiment for more information), the team modified the basin by attaching two plastic arcs, or "wings".
 This was done by cutting pieces of PVC pipe into quarters to create quarter circles and gluing the arcs onto the sides of the basin so that the basin had downward sloping sides (see Figures 5 and 6).
 To ensure the basin was watertight, glue was applied to all the seams.
-To keep the strings vertical when wrapped around the setup, a flat rectangle of acrylic was taped to the bar at bottom of the setup. [**is there a picture of the bottom of the set-up?**]
+To keep the strings vertical when wrapped around the setup, a flat rectangle of acrylic was taped to the bar at bottom of the setup (see Figure 7).

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Photos/Screen%20Shot%202018-10-26%20at%204.13.49%20PM.png?raw=true" width = 300/>